Book Review: 'Harry Potter and the Cursed Child' (2016)

 I was especially baffled by *spoiler* becoming a Death Eater.
 Just, whaa?
 Really?

 Scorpius was the best part.
-He's actually an endearing and really well-developed character.
+He's an endearing and well-developed character.
 I like the implication that Draco deliberately raised his son to be a better person than how he himself was raised.
 As for Delphini, I don't want to give the details away, but I will say that she was a good example of "interesting idea, flawed execution".

 Let's Talk Plot